Glycation: How sugar causes wrinkles

 Good carbs like whole-grains and brown rice produce less glucose and more slowly than refined sugar, so your body is given a gentle source of energy over a longer period of time, and without spiking and then crashing – resulting in irritability, tiredness and mood swings.

 Make sure your feeding your skin the nutrients it needs to glow.
-Lumity’s specially formulated products are designed to help your skin glow from the inside out, helping you to look as good as you feel.
+Lumity’s specially formulated products are designed to help your skin healthy from the inside out, helping you to look as good as you feel.